ram2386/BackgroundAppRefreshDemo/README.md

-#  Demo of iOS BGAppRefresh
+#  Demo of iOS Background Refersh.

 This is example of `BGAppRefreshTaskRequest` in the [Background Tasks](https://developer.apple.com/documentation/backgroundtasks) framework.